 Other heat treatments can leave metals prone to distortion or cracking as part surfaces and interiors cool at different rates.
 As an isothermal process, austempering avoids this pitfall.

-Per pound, austempered ductile iron parts offer a similar tensile strength to steel with superior yield strength — all in one piece.
+Per pound, ductile iron parts produced through austempering offer a similar tensile strength to steel with superior yield strength — all in one piece.
 No additional forging, welding, or fabrication is required.

 Urick is capable of providing various grades of austempered ductile iron (ADI) castings through a trusted partner, in accordance with the latest standards set forth by ASTM International.